Gaius-Augustus/pygustus/README.md

 python setup.py sdist bdist_wheel
 pip install dist/pygustus-<VERSION>.tar.gz
 ~~~
-For the execution of the tests pytest is used.
+For the execution of the tests `pytest` is used.
+Example usage:
 ~~~
 pytest -m ghactions tests/
 ~~~